inverno-io/inverno-mods/README.md

 ## Building Inverno framework modules

-The Inverno framework modules can be built using Maven and Java<=9 with the following command:
+The Inverno framework modules can be built using Maven and Java 11+ with the following command:

 ```plaintext
 $ mvn install